yo1000/shishamo/README.md

 http://localhost:8080/

-## Embedded MySql
+## Embedded MySQL

-You can use embedded mysql server for demo, testing, and development.
+You can use embedded MySQL server for demo, testing, and development.

 Example:
 - `java -jar -Dshishamo.embedded.mysql=true shishamo.jar`